The combination of masking techniques with animation in PowerPoint slides will grab and hold the attention of the audience longer.

 - We want all of our bars to come in as soon as the slide starts, and we want them to animate one after the other, so we’ve chosen “Start After Previous” for the first shape, then “Start With Previous” for the others.

 - But you can do something else.

-- We have a 0.25 second delay between each shape, so they fly in left to right, one after the other.
+- We have a 0.25-second delay between each shape, so they fly from left to right, one after the other.

 That’s all folks!
 Resize and color the bars as you need and see the result!